Staff

 avatar

-JOHN SHIRK – In the Year of Exploration, today’s Reason To Believe is the motivation behind the cross.
+JOHN SHIRK – In the Year of Exploration, today’s Reason To Believe is the shuddering of demons in the presence of Jesus.

-The sacrifice of Jesus at the cross is the ultimate expression of God’s love for us and is a reason to believe in God’s good news.
+The shuddering of demons in the presence of Jesus is a reason to believe in God’s good news.

 John Shirk